 Named Executive Officer 2017 Options Granted

 Alexandria Forbes, Ph.D.
-325,000
+83,741

-Richard Giroux 300,000
+Richard Giroux 77,299

-Stuart Naylor, Ph.D 50,000
+Stuart Naylor, Ph.D 12,883

-In January 2018, the named executive officers were granted options to purchase our ordinary shares in the following amounts: Dr. Forbes 400,000, Mr. Giroux 375,000 and Dr. Naylor 350,000.
+In January 2018, the named executive officers were granted options to purchase our ordinary shares in the following amounts: Dr. Forbes 103,066, Mr. Giroux 96,624 and Dr. Naylor 90,182.
 The options vest in accordance with our standard vesting schedule described above.

 Dr. Forbes and Mr. Giroux are also entitled to certain equity-based incentive awards upon our achievement of certain corporate or financial milestones as set forth in their employment agreements.
 In connection with our attaining a fundraising milestone on March 1, 2018, each of Dr. Forbes and Mr. Giroux became entitled to a grant of fully vested shares in an amount equal to 1.5% of our outstanding shares on a fully diluted basis plus payment of any associated income taxes incurred by the named executive officer.
-In March 2018, we issued each of Dr. Forbes and Mr. Giroux 1,067,591 vested ordinary shares and paid \$1,680,101 for the associated taxes incurred by each of Dr. Forbes and Mr. Giroux.
+In March 2018, we issued each of Dr. Forbes and Mr. Giroux 275,081 vested ordinary shares and paid \$1,680,101 for the associated taxes incurred by each of Dr. Forbes and Mr. Giroux.

-On the first to occur of the effectiveness of the registration statement of which this prospectus forms a part and a change in control, each of Dr. Forbes and Mr. Giroux is also entitled to a grant of restricted shares in an amount equal to 2.5 % of our outstanding shares on a fully diluted basis, which we refer to as the 2.5% award.
-One-third of the restricted shares subject to the 2.5% award will be vested at grant and the remaining shares will vest in eight quarterly installment over the two year period following the grant date.
-We currently expect to issue to Dr. Forbes and Mr. Giroux vested shares and restricted shares in respect of the 2.5% award on the date the registration statement of which this prospectus forms a part becomes effective.
-Pursuant to the terms of their employment agreements, the company will satisfy any taxes incurred by Dr. Forbes or Mr. Giroux in connection with the 2.5% award.
+On the first to occur of the effectiveness of the registration statement of which this prospectus forms a part and a change in control, each of Dr. Forbes and Mr. Giroux is also entitled to a grant of restricted shares in an amount equal to 2.5% of our outstanding shares on a fully diluted basis, which we refer to as the Executive IPO Grants.
+One-third of the restricted shares subject to the Executive IPO Grants will be vested at grant and the remaining shares will vest in eight quarterly installment beginning three months after effectiveness of this registration statement.
+We currently expect to issue to Dr. Forbes and Mr. Giroux an aggregate of 435,450 vested restricted shares and 870,898 restricted shares in respect of the Executive IPO Grants on the date the registration statement of which this prospectus forms a part becomes effective or, if later, on the date we file a registration statement on Form S-8 covering the issuance of the shares.
+Pursuant to the terms of their employment agreements, the company will satisfy any taxes incurred by Dr. Forbes or Mr. Giroux in connection with the Executive IPO Grants.
+Based on an initial public offering price of \$15.00 per ordinary share, we expect our tax obligation with respect to the 435,450 vested restricted shares will be \$6.5 million.

-In connection with this offering, we intend to adopt a 2018 Incentive Award Plan, referred to below as the 2018 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of its affiliates and to enable our company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+In connection with this offering adopt a 2018 Incentive Award Plan, referred to below as the 2018 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of its affiliates and to enable our company and certain of its affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
 Following the effectiveness of the 2018 Plan, we will not make any further grants under the MeiraGTx Limited 2016 Equity Incentive Plan, referred to below as the 2016 Plan, under which we have previously made grants of equity and equity-based awards to our named executive officers and other key employees.
 For additional information about the 2018 Plan and the 2016 Plan, please see the section titled "Incentive Plans" below.